aisingapore/TagUI/README.md

 You can also create and edit your RPA robots using commonly used text editors like Notepad, Notepad++, VS Code, Sublime, TextEdit, Vim, etc. For VS Code users, you can install [TagUI language extension](https://marketplace.visualstudio.com/items?itemName=TagUisupport.tagui-support).
 For Notepad++ users, you can download [TagUI plug-ins here](https://github.com/tilyanPristka/TagUI-Snippets-for-NotepadPP) for syntax highlighting, shortcuts and snippets.

-For cloud lovers, you can run TagUI on your web browser or phone using [free Google Cloud](https://github.com/kelaberetiv/TagUI/issues/913), up to 5 concurrent sessions.
-For more control running on the cloud, you can run this [Docker image](https://hub.docker.com/r/openiap/nodered-tagui) (use edge tag) on your preferred vendor.
-Or run on [free Node-RED instance](https://app.openiap.io/) on OpenFlow.

 ![Word Plug-in v3](https://raw.githubusercontent.com/kelaberetiv/TagUI/master/src/office/word/word_addin_v3.png)

 # Ecosystem and Communities

 TagUI has a bustling user community, and extended community champions create new RPA tools for their own communities, based on TagUI.
 Python users can [pip install rpa](https://github.com/tebelorg/RPA-Python) to use the #1 Python RPA package.
 There is also [TagUI for C# .NET](https://www.nuget.org/packages/tagui).
-For event-driven RPA with thousands of connectors, check out [TagUI module for Node-RED](https://flows.nodered.org/node/node-red-contrib-tagui), a popular free and open-source workflow automation tool.
+For event-driven RPA with thousands of connectors, do check out [TagUI module for Node-RED](https://flows.nodered.org/node/node-red-contrib-tagui), a popular free and open-source workflow automation tool.

 For Microsoft [Power Automate Desktop](https://flow.microsoft.com/en-us/desktop/) users, you'll be happy to know that there's 2-way integration with TagUI out of the box (for business continuity if you switch between the 2 apps).
 Also, do check out other leading open-source RPA tools, to see if they meet your needs better - [OpenRPA](https://github.com/open-rpa/openrpa) & [OpenFlow](https://github.com/open-rpa/openflow), [Robocorp](https://youtu.be/HAfQpNZVbKI).
 All of them support enterprise-grade orchestrating and running TagUI robots from their orchestrator.

-There is also a Chinese [usage guide](http://www.tagui.com.cn) and [TagUI repository](https://gitee.com/TagUIcn).

 # Enterprise Security by design